sc-forks/solidity-coverage/README.md

 OpenZeppelin have written their own coverage generation scripts for `test-environment` using the solidity-coverage API.
 A working example can be found at [openzeppelin-contracts, here.][35]

+## Viewing the reports:
++ You can find the Istanbul reports written to the `./coverage/` folder generated in your root directory.

 ## Usage notes:
 + Coverage runs tests a little more slowly.
 + Coverage launches its own in-process ganache server.